Elexs1zz/FlarePie/README.md

 - 📈 **Visualization Tools**: Create comprehensive data visualizations of the simulated results
 - 🧩 **Extensible Architecture**: It is easy to add new simulation modules and components  [Working On It ⏳]

-### 💻 Technical Implementation

-FlarePie is developed fully in Python, based on some of the most robust libraries:
-- **NumPy**: For scientific computing and numerical computations
-- **Matplotlib**: For interactive plots and data visualization

--

 ### 🎯 Use Cases

 - 🏭 Rocket engine design and development